christsven/H.E.A.T/reports/report-2.md

 ## Scenario

 A german command and control post in Aseri was chosen as a target for a combined land and sea incursion by NSPR forces.
 The Gefechtsstand at the site is used for artillery coordination from the nearby Frigate "Rheinland-Pfalz" (F225), which provides fire support for the northern attack formations along the E20 towards Kõthla-Järve.
-The command post is highly mobile and able to relocate in minutes, but taken off-guard by the surprise attack.
+The command post is usually highly mobile and able to relocate in minutes, but was taken off-guard by the surprise attack.
 Now the vulnerable truck is stuck with a small platoon of infantry in the logistics hub and waiting for rescue.

 Onboard the Rheinland Pfalz is a Bordeinsatzkompanie of the Seebataillon, a german marine infantry contingent.
 Trained for sea landings and rescue operations, they are a valuable asset with their speedboats.
 They dispatched as soon as they noticed the attackers approaching and are minutes away from breaching shore.